Hacktix/GBEDG/ppu/index.md

 ![gb_2bpp](./gb_2bpp.png)

+In memory Tiles are stored as 16 bytes encoded with the method explained above.
+The first 2 bytes represent the first line of 8 pixels, the next 2 the second line, and so on.

 ### Display Layers

 The Gameboy display effectively uses three separate layers to display graphics on - the Background, the Window and Sprites.